theowni/Android-MaliciousAccessibilityServiceAppsDetector/README.md

 # Purpose

 **Main purposes of the RemoteDetector class is to:**
-* identify keylogging and events hijacking malicious applications
+* identify keyloggers and events hijacking malicious applications
 * identify a "fake bank consultant scenario" when victim is requested to install remote control application and then log in to bank account